dgraph-io/workshop/3-flock-querying/README.md

 ## Query 2:

-We can also use filtering to add criterias for node selection.
-We can filter based any predicate/properties of a node.
-Indexes have to added to help improve the performance of these queries.
+We can also use filtering to add criteria for node selection.
+We can filter based on any predicate/properties of a node.
+Indexes have to be added to help improve the performance of these queries.

-In the following query let us filter the tweets based on their date and time of creation.
-Let us create a date time index for the `created_at` predicate.
+In the following query, let us filter the tweets based on their date and time of creation.
+Let us create a date-time index for the `created_at` predicate.

 ```sh
 created_at: dateTime @index(hour) .